saber-games/expeditions-guides/docs/custom_gameplay_entities/inventory_items/custom_inventory_items_overview.md

 Some of these items are directly usable – i.e., the player can press a button to "use" them from the Inventory.
 By doing this, the player will execute a certain predefined game logic with the parameters that can be tuned.
 For example, you can "use" such items as a *Drone* or an *Anchor* and, during modding, you can tune their parameters.

 Other items are not directly "used", but are used in objectives.
-For example, you can set up aт **objectConstruction** stage to deliver a *Camera Trap* item to some zone and, upon its delivery, change the **_objective** model on the scene using **Model Building Settings** to show the deployed camera.
+For example, you can set up an **objectConstruction** stage to deliver a *Camera Trap* item to some zone and, upon its delivery, change the **_objective** model on the scene using **Model Building Settings** to show the deployed camera.
 Or, you can set up a task to simply deliver some inventory item to a certain zone, without any visual changes.

 The list of possible custom inventory items includes custom Drones, Binoculars, Anchors, Quest Items, Treasure Items, and so on.